Adiós a Todo Eso

 While the decision to leave NYC happened in a relatively short period of time, I now recognize it was a long time coming.
 Returning seemed inevitable but I couldn’t imagine the circumstances that would bring it about.
 There has always a strange tension between my native and adopted cities.
 I spent the better part of two decades explaining Miami to New Yorkers and vice versa.
 New York made me a writer but the stories that I wanted to tell always originated in Miami.
 Now that I’m here, I can barely keep up with all the new, and I’ve been desperate to get back to posting.

 Then yesterday morning, I woke up early and had my coffee under shimmying palms.
 I got my hands dirty in the herbs I’ve been obsessively acquiring.
 Friends were coming for dinner that night so I ran out to La Camaronera fish market for gulf shrimp – the only food I consistently dreamed about when I was living in Brooklyn.
-I also picked up a key lime pie from Fireman Derek’s that I’ve been dreaming on since coming home.
-Along the way, I grabbed a loaf of the Cuban bread I’ve never found outside south Florida and brought home a bag of ripe red guavas so assertively fragrant that they overwhelm you the moment you step into the kitchen.
+I picked up a key lime pie and grabbed a loaf of the Cuban bread you can’t find outside south Florida.
+I also brought home a bag of ripe red guavas so assertively fragrant that they overwhelm you the moment you step into the kitchen.
 All of the above errands, fueled by guanábana juice, were entirely unexceptional except they made me incredibly happy because I was exactly where I wanted to be.

 With so much to say about my once and future city, I didn’t want to wait anymore to post.
-New York doesn’t need another goodbye and it will always be a part of who I’ve become so there’s no getting away from it.
+New York doesn’t need another goodbye and it will always be a part of who I am so there’s no getting away from it.
 Besides, it can’t tell me what to do because I don’t live there anymore.

-Being in Miami means I can write the following line: I came across a garden snake murdered by a peacock on my way to check the mango tree – because that also happened yesterday and it was only the beginning.
-Hungry Sofia is home.
+To put it simply, being in Miami means I can write the following line: I came across a garden snake murdered by a peacock on my way to check the mango tree – because that also happened yesterday and it was only the beginning.
+I am home.